SERVAIS URTEXT SERIES

 Fantaisie sur deux Airs Russes, Op.
 13 (Urtext Edition, Quintet Version)

-Servais had a close relationship with Russia, Ukraine, and Poland, and his compositions reflect this.
-He first went to Russia in 1839–40.
-According to Peter François, this is when Servais composed and performed Fantaisie sur deux Airs Russes for the first time.
-This Fantaisie is based on the songs Соловей (The Nightingale, 1827) by Aleksandr Alyabyev (1787–1851) and Красный сарафан (The Red Sarafan, 1838) by Aleksandr Varlamov (1801–48).
-Servais dedicated this Fantaisie to Count Mikhail Vielgorsky (1788–1856), a Russian official, composer, and patron of the arts.
-Mikhail’s brother Matvey, an amateur cellist, was the dedicatee of Servais’s Morceau de Concert, Op.
-14, and Felix Mendelssohn’s Cello Sonata No. 2.
+Servais had close ties to Russia, Ukraine, and Poland, and his compositions often reflect those connections.
+He first traveled to Russia in 1839–40, and according to Peter François, this is when he first composed and performed the Fantaisie sur deux Airs Russes.
+The work is based on two popular Russian songs: “Соловей” (The Nightingale, 1827) by Aleksandr Alyabyev (1787–1851) and “Красный сарафан” (The Red Sarafan, 1838) by Aleksandr Varlamov (1801–48).

 Fantaisie sur La Folle (Urtext Edition, Piano Version)